freeCodeCamp/guide/src/pages/java/classes-and-objects/index.md

 ---
-title: Java Docs Classes  Objects
+title: Classes  Objects
 ---
-# Java Classes & Objects
+# Classes & Objects

 Classes are groups of variables and operations on them.
 A class can have variables, methods (or functions) and constructors (or methods which are used to initiate, more on that later!).